 - A. All piping shall be specified in this section.
-Material and installation shall also be subject to state, local codes and ordinances of the area encompassing this project. - B. Welder's Qualifications: All welder shall be qualified in accordance with ASME Boiler and Pressure Vessel Code: Section IX, "Welding and Brazing Qualifications." - C. Plastic vent piping is not allowed above any ceiling in a return air plenum. - D. Electrical Characteristics for Mechanical Equipment: Equipment of higher electrical characteristics may be furnished provided such proposed equipment is approved in writing and connecting electrical services, circuit breakers, and conduit sizes are appropriately modified.
+Material and installation shall also be subject to state, local codes and ordinances of the area encompassing this project. - B. Welder's Qualifications: All welder shall be qualified in accordance with ASME Boiler and Pressure Vessel Code: Section IX, "Welding and Brazing Qualifications." - C. Potable-water piping and components shall comply with NSF 14 and NSF 61 Annex G. Plastic piping components shall be marked with "NSF-pw." - D. Plastic vent piping is not allowed above any ceiling in a return air plenum. - E. Electrical Characteristics for Mechanical Equipment: Equipment of higher electrical characteristics may be furnished provided such proposed equipment is approved in writing and connecting electrical services, circuit breakers, and conduit sizes are appropriately modified.
 If minimum energy ratings or efficiencies are specified, equipment shall comply with requirements.